Frequently asked questions

 Does it cost for a Survey?

-Surveys are free if you live within 10 miles of our showroom if not then a small fee will be charged.
+Surveys are free if you live within 10 miles of our address if not then a small fee will be charged.

 Will I need to have my chimney lined?